In Crisis, Need help now? Help Now

 Introduction to the Randolph counseling program:

-The Randolph counseling program is aligned with Arlington Public Schools District’s beliefs and philosophy, counseling mission statement and a privacy/confidentiality statement.
+The Randolph counseling program is a 2020 RAMP (Recognized ASCA Model Program) recipient.
+It is aligned with Randolph’s and Arlington Public School’s beliefs and philosophy, counseling mission statement and a privacy/confidentiality statement.

 The mission of Arlington Public Schools (APS) counselors is to provide a comprehensive guidance program that will assist all students in acquiring the skills, knowledge, and attitudes needed to become effective students, responsible citizens, productive workers and lifelong learners.

-The APS School Counseling Program is aligned with the school district’s five Strategic Plan Goals: 1) ensure every student is challenged and engaged; 2) eliminate achievement gaps; 3) recruit, retain, and develop high quality staff; 4) provide optimal learning environments; 5) meet the needs of the whole child.
+The APS School Counseling Program is aligned with the school district’s Strategic Plan Goals: 1) Student Success – Multiple Pathways to Student Success 2) Student Well-being: Healthy, Safe, and Supported Students 3) Engaged workforce 4) Operational excellence; 5) Partnerships: Strong and Mutually Supportive Partnerships.
 The Strategic Plan Goals are an integral part of each school’s total program with a commitment to individual uniqueness, an understanding of multicultural diversity and the maximum development of human potential.

 The counseling program addresses the academic, career and personal/social needs of all students.
 Our ultimate goal is for students to graduate from the Arlington Public Schools system with the competencies necessary to be able to make self-directed, realistic and responsible decisions and to be successful contributors to society.
 This supports the school system’s goal of preparing students to live and work in a global society.